international employment law firm alliance L&E Global

 Remedies for Employee Seeking to Challenge Wrongful Termination

 An employee seeking to challenge wrongful termination can file an appeal with a labour court.
-Most types of employment notices can be appealed against and the appeal should be filed with a competent labour court within 21 days from the delivery of the employment notice.
+The appeal should be filed with a competent labour court within 21 days from the delivery of the employment notice.
 In such a case, the employee can demand a ruling on the ineffectiveness of the termination of employment, or to be reinstated at work on previous terms, or a payment of damages.

 The labour court may reject the employee’s demand to declare the notice of termination ineffective, or to reinstate the employee in a job, if it determines that the demand is impossible or pointless; in such a case the labour court awards compensation.